jbx-protocol/juice-docs-v2/docs/dev/api/contracts/or-controllers/jbcontroller/README.md

 # JBController

-_Stitches together funding cycles and community tokens, making sure all activity is accounted for and correct._
+_Stitches together funding cycles and project tokens, making sure all activity is accounted for and correct._

 #### Code